-Applicants should adhere to the following guidelines when preparing proposals:
+Applicants must adhere to the following guidelines when preparing proposals:

-- All documents in the proposal should have the following page layout: 8.5 inch by 11 inch pages with one-inch margins on all sides. - All documents in the proposal must be in 12-point Times New Roman font. - All pages of the proposal must be numbered.
-Page numbers should restart at "page 1" for each separate file/attachment (Word, Excel, or PDF Document) that is submitted. - Proposals should be no longer than specified in this section.
+- All documents in the proposal should have the following page layout: 8.5 inch by 11-inch pages with one-inch margins on all sides. - All documents in the proposal must be in 12-point Times New Roman font. - All pages of the proposal must be numbered.
+Page numbers should restart at "page 1" for each separate file/attachment (Word, Excel, or PDF Document) that is submitted. - Proposals should be no longer than specified.
 Information included on pages beyond the stated page limitations will not be reviewed. - Sections within each narrative should be sequential. - Abstracts for individual affiliate and sub-office sites are to be arranged in alphabetical order, first by state name (not by abbreviation), then by city within each state where the office is located.
 All offices should be identified by location (State, City) and PRM code when available (e.g., FLXXX01).
 For all Washington, D.C. locations, please use "Washington" for the city, and "District of Columbia" for the state.
-All proposed new affiliates should be included at the end of this section. - No attachments other than those specifically requested will be accepted or considered. - c.
-Required Forms and Information and Sample Formats:
+All proposed new affiliates should be included at the end of this section. - No attachments other than those specifically requested will be accepted or considered.